Job Title: Support Worker – Nursing & Care Homes (SW)

 Onecall24 is a leading healthcare staffing solution, providing highly qualified, experienced medical professionals to both the NHS and Private sector for permanent, contract and temporary positions, specialising in nursing residential and supported living homes across the UK, providing a true 24hr service.

-We are currently recruiting Healthcare Assistants & Support Workers in the Gillingham, Wiltshire area, for a number of nursing and residential homes to fulfil ongoing assignments for Days, Nights and weekend duties.
+We are currently recruiting Support Workers in the Malmesbury, Wiltshire area, for a number of nursing and residential homes to fulfil ongoing assignments for Days, Nights and weekend duties.

 Monitoring patients’ conditions by taking temperatures, pulse, respirations and weight